-J&K Police objects to BBC article on Kashmiri journalists, says it has right to take legal action
+J&K Police objects to BBC article on Kashmir media situation, says it has right to take legal action

 The Jammu and Kashmir Police on Saturday claimed that an article published by the BBC unfairly castigated its work, and said it reserves the right to take legal action.